Seneral/MakersVR/README.md

 </p>

 ## Going Forward
-Until november I hope to have a working prototype.
-To meet this goal I will roughly follow these steps: <br>
-1. Finish single-camera camera calibration algorithms (nearly done)
-2. Finish multi-camera tracking algorithms (support for multiple markers)
-3. Test stability of algorithms using rendered data, fluid motion and occlusion.
-If needed, iterate
-4. Develop marker calibration algorithm (read in any tracking marker just by showing it)
-5. Finishing support of multiple cameras in <i>Marker Tracker</i> code and building prototype with three cameras
-6. Develop marker prototype using ShapeLock plastics and test it
-7. Test with real hardware, multiple cameras will be tested out
+Although having a technically fully functional first prototype, it is not ready for use yet, and there's a lot to improve still: <br>
+1. Test out real hardware properly and improve accuracy along the way
+2. Finish alternative QPU backend on the <i>Marker Detector</i> for improved performance and accuracy
+3. Add additional CPU blob detection pass to increase accuracy
+4. Add support for multiple properly tracked markers (currently simple frame-by-frame detection)
-8. Adapt SteamVR driver (SerialHMD) to general tracker use for FBT
+5. Adapt SteamVR driver (SerialHMD) to general tracker use for FBT
-9. Develop final marker design(s), create 3D-print base
-10. Develop power-management electronics to keep LiPo safe and develop PCB
+6. Develop power-management electronics to keep LiPo safe and develop PCB
+7. Develop final marker design(s), create 3D-print base
-11. Create a (3D-printed?) case for the electronics
+8. Create a (3D-printed?) case for the electronics

 Along the way, depending on interest, I will expand the documentation on this project. <br>

-After the project reaches prototype stage I can encourage people to rebuild it, as at this point it can be used (although not with final quality / performance).
-For that I intend to ease rebuilding by providing some of the cheap parts (bought even more cheaply in bulk), some presoldered connections (there isn't a whole lot, and nothing expensive), and some prebuilt markers (requires PCBs and straws which can only be bought in bulk, 3D prints, and a lot of work).
+## Rebuilding
+Although the software is not finalized yet, the first prototype can be build in it's current state using just a soldering iron and it will stay the same for the forseeable future.
+All of the accuracy and performance improvements are purely software work.
+The required hardware components (with some parameters to adjust to budget) can be found <a href="https://github.com/Seneral/MakersVR/raw/master/Documentation/PreliminaryPartsList.ods">here</a>.
+If there's interest I'll add detailed instructions how to wire everything and tips for creating the calibration marker and tracking marker. <br>
+The software already has all required instructions for compiling in the respective subfolders, especially the testing mode of the <i>Configurator</i> software can be used without hardware.

 ## Sub-Projects
 - Marker Detector: Software of the Raspberry Pi